Managed hosting services are a form of web hosting where the hosting supplier takes care of the fundamental software and hardware settings for you.

 - Running hosted applications and cloud computing services.
 Managed hosting services tend to be more dependable than other kinds of hosting, so they're ideal for critical business systems, like your customer relationship management system or accounting system.

 - Replacing servers in your office.
-When you buy a managed hosting service, you’re effectively buying one or more servers, just like ones you’d have in your office.
-So you can use them for nearly all the same things – just you have to access them over the internet.
-It’s another form of cloud computing.
+When you buy a managed hosting service, you're effectively buying one or more servers, just like those you may have in your office.
+So, you can use them for very similar tasks – the only difference being that you have to access them over the internet.
+It's another form of cloud computing.